tldr-pages/tldr/pages/linux/update-alternatives.md

 # update-alternatives

-> A convenient tool for maintaining symbolic links to determin default commands.
+> A convenient tool for maintaining symbolic links to determine default commands.

 - Add a symbolic link: